Our long-running rehoming scheme that has found many horses loving homes.

 We are looking for very special 5* loving homes for each of the horses listed under the Prime Pastures Loan Scheme.
 You do not need extensive experience in horse care, we are just looking for dedicated and understanding homes.
 Some of these horses have been residents of the Sanctuary for a long time and they now deserve to find loving long term homes as companions or pets, to live out their retirement years with lots of pampering, TLC and attention.This loan scheme is tailored to the specific needs of rescued horses and ponies who have known veterinary issues which are effectively managed with medications.
 Often these horses are overlooked by prospective families or carers due to concerns about their health, suitability or the costs associated with their care.

-Horses and ponies loaned under this scheme are eligible for financial support to the value of 50% of veterinary monitoring visits at least twice yearly, to include general ‘MOT’, annual vaccinations, annual dental checks and on-going medications.
+Horses and ponies loaned under this scheme are eligible for financial support for routine veterinary care and medication.
 The Sanctuary also offers support and advice over the telephone, at home visits or via email if at any time you have concerns or questions regarding your horse’s health, behaviour or general care.

 Every horse has a comprehensive health check and behavioural assessment prior to being loaned out, their veterinary history is provided and staff in our Equine Department can answer any queries you may have about taking on the care and responsibility of a Prime Pasture horse or pony.
 Please see Prime Pastures Loan Terms and Conditions